marckinson/eLogcard-Project/Docs Installation/Deploiement de l'application.md

 b) # ./start.sh
 Rebuild composed containers
 ....

-Once you tagged the latest version of fabric-baseimage you dont need to do it each time you launch containers.
-Please find below some useful command line to master containers:

 Help with docker commands
 - docker-compose up				: launch the containers with the logs